Technology is everywhere, and we depend on it. Whether it be home, work, school, health, or civic needs, technology is involved.

 That’s why we get so frustrated with any disruption from normal operation.
-Social media is awash with stories of systems not performing as they should: banking systems, healthcare portals, airline booking, online shopping, or even the social media platforms themselves.
+Social media is awash with stories of systems not performing as they should: banking systems, healthcare portals, airline booking, online shopping, even the social media platforms themselves.

 When it comes to ensuring that operational services provide value to customers, incident management is among the most important disciplines.
-ITIL 4 defines an incident as an unplanned interruption to a service or reduction in the quality of a service.
+ITIL® 4 defines an incident as:

+How a service provider handles incidents plays a very significant role in determining customer satisfaction.
 Here are some examples of an incident in an online system:

 - Users not being able to log in

 - The system’s lack of responsiveness to commands

 - Corrupted or hacked data